 Payment terms can have a big impact on suppliers’ financial resilience and ability to invest.
-In line with industry practice, we have a 60-day payment schedule.
+We have standardised payment terms in line with industry practice.
 In addition, H&M Group has negotiated a factoring agreement on behalf of all its suppliers that gives them faster access to invoice payments.
 Suppliers can opt to receive payment approximately three days after sending an invoice to H&M Group.
-Taking this into account, suppliers get paid on average 15 days after they submit an invoice and hand over goods.
+Taking this into account, our suppliers on average get paid 15 days after they submit an invoice and hand over goods.

 Exiting a supplier relationship

 Sometimes we need to end a business relationship with a supplier.
 For example, a supplier may be phased out if our capacity or capability needs change, the supplier fails to meet our compliance or sustainability requirements, or due to poor quality performance.
 Whatever the reason, we want to minimise the negative impact of exiting a business relationship.